-You can complete this course as a postgraduate diploma by taking four core modules and two option modules.
-You could also choose to study for a postgraduate certificate in education by studying three core modules that include the Critical Theory and Education module and either the Curriculum Leadership or Curriculum, Pedagogy and Assessment module.
+This course can be completed as a postgraduate diploma by taking four core modules and two optional modules.
+You could also choose to study for a postgraduate certificate in education by choosing to study the following three core modules: Critical Theory and Education; Curriculum Leadership; Curriculum, Pedagogy and Assessment.

 You will be required to have: